-- Perform analyses based on understanding of and conformance to the requirements of the QAM, laboratory SOPs, policies, and QAPPs (if applicable). - Ensure sample analysis is completed within specified holding time, and immediately notifies the Department Manager if holding time will not be met. - Ensure that all steps related to sample analysis are timely and completely documented, with integrity and accuracy.

-Document standard and sample preparation, instrument calibration and maintenance, and data calculations and review in logbooks, laboratory notebooks, bench sheets, and in the LIMS, as appropriate.
+- Perform analyses based on understanding of and conformance to the requirements of the QAM, laboratory SOPs, policies, and QAPPs (if applicable). - Ensure sample analysis is completed within specified holding time, and immediately notifies the Department Manager if holding time will not be met. - Ensure that all steps related to sample analysis are timely and completely documented, with integrity and accuracy. - Document standard and sample preparation, instrument calibration and maintenance, and data calculations and review in logbooks, laboratory notebooks, bench sheets, and in the LIMS, as appropriate. - Document all nonconformance situations, instrument problems, matrix effects, and QC failures, which might affect the quality and reliability of the data, in logbooks, laboratory notebooks, bench sheets, and in an NCM using the NCM program in the LIMS, as appropriate.